 Sir Michael Kemp Tippett (1905-1998), Composer

-Michael Tippett attended the Royal College of Music (1923-1928) and was recognised as one of Britain's leading composers with the first performance of his three-part oratorio A Child of our Time, at the Adelphi Theatre in 1944.
-Tippett enjoyed a long career composing choral works, symphonies, concertos, string quartets and five operas, finding inspiration in Beethoven, Elizabethan madrigals, folk, jazz and blues.
-As Director of Music at Morley College, London from 1940, he was at the centre of innovative musical activity during World War Two.
-He went on to compose four operas including the greatly successful King Priam (1962).
-Appointed CBE in 1959, he was knighted in 1966.
+Tippett attended the Royal College of Music (1923-1928), and was recognised as one of Britain's leading composers with the premiere of his three-part oratorio A Child of our Time, at the Adelphi Theatre in 1944.
+He enjoyed a long career, composing choral works, symphonies, concertos, string quartets and operas; finding inspiration in Beethoven, Elizabethan madrigals, folk, jazz and blues.
+In the early 1940s, while director of music at Morley College, he became friends with Britten and Pears, going on to write Boyhood's End for them in 1943.
+Tippett composed a total of six operas, including the greatly successful King Priam (1962).
+Appointed a CBE in 1959, he was knighted in 1966.